-I REALLY ENJOY just about every type of aircraft, but some of my favorites are Formula One pylon racers.
-I wanted a race plane that I could prop for speed, but I also wanted to be able to try props that would produce good torque.
-I also wanted a plane that would allow me to do aerobatics.
+I really enjoy flying RC aircraft of all kinds, but some of my favorites are Formula One pylon racers.
+I wanted a race plane that I could prop for speed, but I also wanted to be able to try propellers that would produce good torque.
+I also wanted a plane that would allow me to do some sport aerobatics.
 One of my favorites is the Kyosho Phantom 70 EP.
 It is no 3D monster aerobat, but it will do a fair amount of maneuvers, so for my testing this was a perfect aircraft.

 Let’s take a closer look at this high-quality Kyosho race aircraft.
 Both the GP (glow) and EP (electric) versions of this model have high-quality fiberglass parts that include the fuselage, wheel pants and cowl.
 The EP fuselage is one piece without a cowl but with a large battery access door on the bottom.
 It has the firewall epoxied to the front of the fuselage and a battery tray glued in right under the hatch opening.
 You can attach your battery to the plywood plate with Velcro and then bolt this plate to the tray in different locations so you can move the battery to achieve the perfect balance.
 The wings and stabilizers on both kits are the same using balsa and plywood construction with heat-shrink covering.
 The hardware package is complete and includes everything you need to finish up your aircraft.
 The construction manual is type specific and mine included everything on installing all the electric components.